yunzhedeng/Project2-Stream-Compaction/README.md

 ## Build Notes

-`CMakeLists.txt` was modified to support CUDA 13.3 builds on Windows with Visual Studio.
+`CMakeLists.txt` was modified to support CUDA Toolkit 13.3 builds on Windows with Visual Studio.

 The original project only added the CUDA toolkit include directory on UNIX systems.
 Modified it so the CUDA include directory is also available on Windows, which fixes the `cuda.h` not found error.